taipeitechmmslab/MMSLAB-LINE-AI/Ch-02/place-search-bot/README.md

-# LINE bot
+# Echo Bot

-An example LINE bot just to echo messages
+An example LINE bot search nearby place

 ## How to use